DFE-Digital/teaching-vacancies-design-history/app/posts/2022-10-28-only-showing-qualified-teaching-status-for-candidates-interested-in-teaching-roles.md

 tags:
 - HN002
 - JN002
-- JN008
 ---

-Previously, qualified teaching status (QTS) was included in candidate profiles for all roles on the service.
+Previously, qualified teaching status (QTS) was included in [candidate profiles](/creating-a-jobseeker-profile-iteration-2/) for all roles on the service.

 QTS is a requirement for teaching roles and gives hiring staff confidence that the candidates have the right experience for the following roles:
 - Teacher